d3x0r/upgrade-planner/README.md

 ## Changelog

-1.3.902 - Fix compatibility with original upgrade-planner.  (rename internals to upgrade-planner2)
+1.3.902 - Fix compatibility with original upgrade-planner.  (rename internals to upgrade-planner2)  Update graphic resources.

 1.3.901 - Fix acutally using the planer after GUI updates; could wish LUA would warn aheaed of time funtions were undefined.